lmangall/enterprise_decision_tracker/README.md

 When I implemented the EditDecisionModal, the modal stayed "under" the DecisionTabs, I tried changing the z-indexing of different components but didn't get to make it work.
 The approach to solve the problem involved using a portal to render the modal outside of the normal DOM hierarchy.
 It's probably not the way it should be, but for a projects that spans in less than a week which I am quite proud of I prefer using a trick than stay stuck in endless z-indexing.
 For the sake of consistency I modified the other modal I used to also rely on Modal.tsx that is used to render a direct child of the `<body>`element

+### validation:
+classic type validation is handled through react-hook-forms, then
+add: check first in context for a duplicate, if there are no duplicate add to context and db (id is highest + 1).
+This order is important to minimize unnecessary calls to backend
+edit: In this case, naturally there can be a "duplicate" when we compare new form/existing form, as long as the id is the same its fine (otherwise the user is creating a second but identic one)
+delete: delete in both db and context

+### passing a prop to a childre
+I know it's a classic

+# Run locally:
+- npm install
+- install vercel
+- vercel dev (with npm run dev the db queries might fail)
+- setup the env